 What does it include?

-- Analysis of behavioural patterns of your target audience
+- Analysis of behavioral patterns of your target audience

 - Extended audit using all the metrics from our checklist with real-life examples of how it should be done.